LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 }
 ```

-# Destructural syntax as input parameters in Function
+# Function Argument Destructuring
 We can specify what elements to use from the input Object.
-This is normally used with JSON calls / API calls.
+Argument Destructuring is often used with JSON calls / API calls.
 ```
 function myFunction5({ firstName, lastName, age}) {
   ...code...